 Cooperation Zone Hainan Free Trade Port Encouraged industries Scientific and technological R&D and high-end manufacturing; Macao brand industries such as traditional Chinese medicine; Cultural, tourism, exhibition, commerce and trade; and Modern finance.
 Tourism; Modern service; and High-tech industries.
 Others Making the living and employment of Macao residents convenient: Attracting Macao residents to work and start their own businesses; Strengthening the cooperation with Macao on livelihood; and Promoting infrastructure interconnection.
-Improving the new system featuring joint consultation, construction, management and sharing between Guangdong and Macao: Guangdong and Macao will jointly set up a Management Committee of the Cooperation Zone; The Management Committee of the Cooperation Zone; The Cooperation Zone shall set up an executive committee; Establishing a benefit-sharing mechanism for the Cooperation Zone; and Establishing a normal evaluation mechanism.
-Free and convenient transportation: Building the home port of "Yangpu Port of China"; Supporting ship registration at the Hainan Free Trade Port; Advancing the joint boarding inspection of ships.
+Improving the new system featuring joint consultation, construction, management and sharing between Guangdong and Macao: Guangdong and Macao will jointly set up a Management Committee of the Cooperation Zone; The Management Committee of the Cooperation Zone shall set up an executive committee; The Cooperation Zone will be under the administration of Guangdong Province; Establishing a benefit-sharing mechanism for the Cooperation Zone; and Establishing a normal evaluation mechanism.
+Building the home port of "Yangpu Port of China"; Supporting ship registration at the Hainan Free Trade Port; Advancing the joint boarding inspection of ships.
 Formulating more efficient, convenient and superior flag-country special supervision policies.
-Deepening the reform of government institutions; Promoting the transformation of government functions; Creating a social governance pattern of joint construction, joint governance and sharing; and Innovating the ecological civilisation system and mechanism.
-Efforts should be made to establish a free trade port law system with the Hainan Free Trade Port Law as the basis and local regulations and commercial disputes resolution mechanisms as important components so as to create a world-class free trade port legal environment.
+Social governance: Deepening the reform of government institutions; Promoting the transformation of government functions; Creating a social governance pattern of joint construction, joint governance and sharing; and Innovating the ecological civilisation system and mechanism.
+Rule of law: Efforts should be made to establish a free trade port law system with the Hainan Free Trade Port Law as the basis and local regulations and commercial disputes resolution mechanisms as important components so as to create a world-class free trade port legal environment.